HERMES Support

 • How do I know if my laptop/PC is compatible?

-There is a full equipment check available for you on your ProctorU account.
+There is a full equipment check available on the ProctorU website .
 This check can be carried out anytime and must be done minimum one week before the examination day.
 Support is available from ProctorU if there are any issues.
-The equipment check can be found in your personal ProctorU account.
-Important: please carry out the equipment check on the laptop/PC you intend to sit the examination on.

 • Can I use any web browser to access the examination?